The most important factor affecting the performance of this microphone is the calibration of the two inductors.

 So I have elected to compare the 'performance' against a known published specification for a commercial microphone -- in this case the new (2014) Rode NT1.

-When fitted with a K67 capsule, the RF.AMX10(v.2) has a sensitivity of -23dB, about 6dB more sensitive than the Rode, so the noise floor is around 6 dB lower than the Rode for a similar input signal.
+When fitted with a K67 capsule, the RF.AMX10(v.4.1) has a sensitivity of c.-23dB, about 6dB more sensitive than the the new (2014) Rode NT1.
+That model - with its specified self noise floor at around 4.5dB(A) - is widely regarded as a low noise microphone.

 A further comparison was made using the Primo EM172 capsule - a low cost, low noise favourite of many outdoor recordists.
-In that case, the signal to noise ratio of the RF.AMX10(v.2) exceeds the EM172 capsule by around 10dB.
+In that case, the effective signal to noise ratio of the RF.AMX10(v.4.1) exceeds the EM172 capsule by around 10dB.

 A pink noise source was connected to a Sennheiser headphone transducer, which was then 1/3 octave equalised - as far as possible - to 'mimic' the published Rode NT1 curve.
 This source was than presented - at a distance of only c.20mm - to both microphones simultaneously.